The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

 So to the point of the post.
-The sentence shown in italics focuses on the position of the direct object in the sentence
+The sentence below focuses on the incorrect position of the indirect object.

 Then she pulled from under her bed a photo album.

 To me, this seems perfectly understandable.
 Semantically, I don’t have a problem with it.
 If I heard this said in an audiobook, I would be fine with it.
 But grammatically, it is expressed incorrectly.
 And it becomes a problem when the sentence appears in a book.
 It sticks out like a sore thumb.
-This is because the object of the preposition from under her bed precedes the direct object.
+This is because bed, the object of the preposition in the phrase from under her bed, precedes the direct object photo album.